 Quantization Methods

-View Source On Gitee
+View Source on AtomGit

 This document introduces model quantization and quantized inference methods.
-Quantization reduces inference resource with minor cost of precision, while improving inference performance to enable deployment on more devices.
+Quantization reduces inference resources with minor cost of precision, while improving inference performance to enable deployment on more devices.
 With the large scale of LLMs, post-training quantization has become the mainstream approach for model quantization.
 For details, refer to Post-Training Quantization Introduction.

 Creating Quantized Models

 We use the DeepSeek-R1 network as an example to introduce W8A8 quantization with the OutlierSuppressionLite algorithm.
+This chapter requires the MindSpore Golden Stick module.
+Please refer to here for details about this module.

 Quantizing Networks with MindSpore Golden Stick